 - CEO

 - CFO

-- Director of Spain
+- Country Manager (Spain)

-- International Director
+- Country Manager (International)

 - Legal Advisory Director

 - People and Culture Director

 - Communication and CSR Director

 - Tenders and Operations Director

-This Committee, which will assume the new function of managing all aspects related to the use of funds generated by the different Green Bonds and/or Green Loans issues, has been constituted prior to the detection of this need.
+This Committee, which will assume the new function of managing all aspects related to the use of funds generated by the different Green Bond issues, has been constituted prior to the detection of this need.
 It is responsible for cross-coordinating all matters that affect the company and meets every two weeks.

-This Committee will be able to delegate specific control processes depending on the technical nature and the of each investment project to specialized subcommittees.
+This Committee will be able to delegate specific control processes depending on the technical nature and the amount of each investment project to specialized subcommittees.